-- gaining a clear and complete understanding of the risks faced by the school in the pursuit of its strategic objectives, how these are being mitigated, the types of assurance currently obtained, and consideration as to whether they are effective and efficient; - identifying areas where mitigation or assurance activities are not present, or are insufficient for your needs (controls or assurance gaps); - identifying areas where mitigation or assurance is duplicated, or is disproportionate to the risk of the activity being undertaken (ie there is scope for efficiency gains, reduction of duplication of effort and/or a freeing up of resource); - identifying areas where existing controls are failing and as a consequence the risks that are more likely to occur; - the ability to better focus existing assurance resources; and - providing an evidence base for the risk management section of the school's annual report as required by the charities SORP.
+- gaining a clear and complete understanding of the risks faced by the academy in the pursuit of its strategic objectives, how these are being mitigated, the types of assurance currently obtained, and consideration as to whether they are effective and efficient; - identifying areas where mitigation or assurance activities are not present, or are insufficient for your needs (controls or assurance gaps); - identifying areas where mitigation or assurance is duplicated, or is disproportionate to the risk of the activity being undertaken (ie there is scope for efficiency gains, reduction of duplication of effort and/or a freeing up of resource); - identifying areas where existing controls are failing and as a consequence the risks that are more likely to occur; - the ability to better focus existing assurance resources; and - providing an evidence base to assist the academy in the preparation of its Governance Statement in the annual financial statements.

-3. PRACTICAL DEVELOPMENT OF ASSURANCE ARRANGEMENTS FOR GOVERNORS
+3.0PRACTICAL DEVELOPMENT OF ASSURANCE ARRANGEMENTS FOR BOARDS

-There are four key steps to developing governor assurance arrangements, as outlined below.
+There are four key steps to developing board assurance arrangements, as outlined below.

-Fig 3.0.1: Governor assurance arrangement steps
+Fig 3.0.1: Board assurance arrangement steps

-As with any school-wide arrangements critical success factors include ensuring they are fit for purpose, delivering on expectations and for school staff, management and the board to be engaged.
-Effective communication and consultation mechanisms are key throughout each of the aforementioned steps.
+As with any academy-wide arrangements one critical success factor is to ensure they are fit for purpose and deliver on expectations is for academy staff, management, local governing body and the board to be engaged.
+To this aim effective communication and consultation mechanisms are key throughout each of the aforementioned steps.